railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Accounts
 ^^^^^^^^

-Create accounts using :menuselection:`Financial Management --> Configuration -->
+Create accounts using :menuselection:`Accounting --> Configuration -->
-Financial Accounting --> Financial Accounts --> List of Accounts` and then clicking the :guilabel:`New` button.
+Financial Accounting --> Accounts --> Accounts` and then clicking the :guilabel:`New` button.

-You need accounts to handle the purchase and sales orders that haven't yet been paid, two more for the receipt and shipping of goods, and one for the payment and receipt of funds.
+You need accounts to handle the purchase and sales orders that have not yet been paid, two more for the receipt and shipping of goods, and one for the payment and receipt of funds.
-And one 'organizing' account that's just a view of the other five.
-So you'll need the following six accounts, one of which is shown in :ref:`fig-oech03accts`.
+And one 'organizing' account that is just a view of the other five.
+So you will need the following six accounts, one of which is shown in :ref:`fig-oech03accts`.

 .. table:: Defining Accounts